On This Page:

-Unfortunately, too many addicts make it worse for themselves by choosing to attempt a heroin detox by themselves.
-Without the benefit of medical care and psychological support, too many end of relapsing and never quite make it to the other side.
+Unfortunately, many people make it worse for themselves by choosing to attempt a heroin detox on their own.
+Without the benefit of medical care and psychological support, relapse is very common.
 If you would like help with your heroin detox, we can provide you with the medical care you need at Michael’s House.
 Call us now to find out more.

 Risk of Relapse

 When you choose a medically supervised heroin detox, you not only have people there to support you but you also have a safe haven that will keep you from relapse.
 Heroin rehab is a safe place where you have no access to heroin or to those who will provide it to you.
 As a result, you are protected from yourself.
 When you want to relapse most, you will have the medical care you need to stick to your treatment goals and get through heroin detox.